 Tempo pace is also known as lactate treshold pace.

 If you run slower than tempo pace, your body will not build up a lot of lactic acid.
 And the lactic acid you build up, your body will be able to process and get rid off easily enough.

-If you go faster than tempo pace, lactic acid will build up rapidly in your running muscles.
+If you go faster than tempo pace (e.g. intervals), lactic acid will build up rapidly in your running muscles.
 Your body is trying to clear the lactic acid away, but it builds up too rapidly.

 Wouldn't it be great if you could run fast and not build up so much of that lactic acid?

 You are then right on the edge: some lactic acid will build up, but your body has just enough capacity to get rid of it.
 So, it's not too much to make it impossible to run.

 At this pace your body is getting trained at dealing with lactic acid removal continuously.
 Over time your body will get better at that.